hypo69/hypo/src/ai/prompts/developer/doc_wrter_rst_en.md

         raise FileNotFoundError("File not found") from ex
 ```

 Follow these instructions for documenting your code.
-All comments should be clear, informative, and compliant with the RST standard."

-This prompt details how to correctly write documentation for code using RST templates, including descriptions of modules, classes, methods, functions, and exceptions, along with usage examples in code blocks."
+All comments should be clear, informative, and compliant with the RST standard.